rickvandermey/angular-starterkit/README.md

 Git hooks are active, which means you only can commit when there are no linting errors, and all unit-tests succeeds.
 Other commmands can be implemented in the `package.json` with `husky`.

+When using nvm, the default node should be > 10. `nvm alias stable default`

 ## Build

 -   `npm run build` - normal production build